 - There are many further free sources like Duolingo for free language training, Khan Academy for free school courses also listed under Online Educational Ressources

 - Enterprise Social Networks (ESN) like MS Teams or SAP Jam help employees to collaborate & connect

 - RUUM, SAPs leigthweight projectmanagement & collaboration tool incl. templates from the center of disease control

 - Remote Work Pulse Check by Qualtrix to understand how employees are doing

 - Atlassian offers the well known social collaboration tools like Jira (Project & issue tracking), Trello (Kanban based task management) or the Confluence Wiki (which we use here for joint documentation)

-- ZOOM a popular video conferencing tool
+- ZOOM is probably one of the most popular video conferencing tools

 - Google Hangouts Meet: Online-Video-Conferencing & Desktop sharing

 - Microsoft offers with Teams incl. video & VoIP telephony, collaboration, task management (via planner & todo), Wiki & integration many further apps.

 - There are many newer tools for conducting virtual meetings like wonder.me – a good list can be found here on wikipedia.